 Abstract

-The present study examines perceptual and organizational changes in an educational system, focusing on institutionalizationestablish of a values-driven culture of commitment, responsibility, and caring for others.
-We examine a case study of an elementary school in Israel that took action to establish such a culture.
-Data were collected through semi-structured in-depth interviews with 15 staff members, 10 parents of students, and 10 students.
-Secondary research tools included observations and collection of documents.
-The findings were analyzed according to a case study approach based on a qualitative-phenomenological methodology.
-Analysis revealed two main themes illuminating the change processes at the school: a managerial strategy prioritizing the well-being of individuals in the organization, and development of caring behaviors based on the appropriate percepti.
-These findings are discussed in the context of three phases of organizational change: initiation, implementation, and institutionalization.
-The initiation phase was led by the school principal, who set the goals of supporting the ’emotional well-being of staff members and responding to their needs.
-The Timplementation phase involved modifying the staff members’ approach and incorporating professional processes professional processes that were developed in line with the vision and policy.
-The institutionalization phase took place through a “positive spin” was implementedthat reached and and accepted by all of the organization’s members.
-Thus, an organizational culture of caring was created, which extended to and was beneficial for everyone in the organization.
-The current study expands our knowledge regarding how a positive organizational culture can be created at a school.
-This culture does not depend on the innate goodness of the individuals in it, but is created through learning perceptions and principles, and the integration of new approachesdevelopments.
+The present study examines how perceptual and organizational changes in an educational system can establish a culture of commitment, responsibility, and caring.
+We examine a case study of an elementary school in Israel that established such a culture.
+Data were collected primarily through semi-structured in-depth interviews with 15 staff members, 10 parents of students, and 10 students, supplemented by observations and collected documents.
+Findings were analyzed according to a case study approach based on a qualitative-phenomenological methodology.
+Two main themes emerged: a leadership strategy prioritizing the wellbeing of organization members, and development of caring behaviors.
+Findings are discussed in the context of three phases of change: initiation, implementation, and institutionalization.
+In the initiation phase, the school principal set goals supporting staff members’ emotional wellbeing and responding to their needs.
+The implementation phase involved modifying the staff members’ approach and incorporating professional processes in line with the vision and policy.
+In the institutionalization phase, a “positive spin” was implemented and accepted by the organization’s members, creating a culture of caring.
+This study contributes to knowledge of how a positive organizational culture can be created at a school through integration of new approaches and principles.

 Introduction